Irony Meaning Examples In Sentence Synonyms & Antonyms

 5. Mockery - the use of ridicule, contempt, or derision to make fun of someone or something.

-5. Truthfulness: Truthfulness is the opposite of irony because it means being honest and accurate.
-Irony can involve saying something that is not literally true for effect.
+Truthfulness: Truthfulness is the antithesis of irony because it stands for being forthright and correct.
+To create irony, one can say something that is not literally truthful for a particular effect.

 Video Tutorial For Irony (With Meaning, Origin, Examples)